VenaStrom/TE4-Pizzeria/README.md

 5. On the nav-bar to the left you will see tab labeled *Database*.
 6. There you will see all the tables.

-## Accessing the schemes and tables
+## Accessing the schemas and tables
 ### Using the Table Editor
 1. In the dashboard on the leftside click Table Editor.
-2. In the upper left corner click "scheme" and select either Dev or Porduction.
+2. In the upper left corner click "schema" and select either Dev or Porduction.
 ### Using SQL
 1. In the dashboard on the leftside click SQL Editor.
-2. To view all the the tables in a specific scheme run the following command (scheme_name is should be either Dev or Production).
+2. To view all the the tables in a specific schema run the following command (schema_name is should be either Dev or Production).
 ```
 SELECT table_name FROM information_schema.tables WHERE table_schema = 'schema_name';
 ```